 - Wear breathable clothing to bed.
 As with bedding, dress in lightweight clothing to stay cool while pregnant.
 Cotton is a great fabric to help oxygen flow to your skin and keep you cooler.

 - Avoid certain foods before bed.
-Carbs, caffeine, alcohol, spicy food, and sugar can be triggers for excess sweating.
+Carbs, caffeine, alcohol, spicy food, and sugar are typically triggers for excess sweating.

 - Run a cool shower.
 Taking a rinse during the day or right before bed can help reduce your heart rate, one of the reasons for your increased body temperature throughout pregnancy.
 It can also help you feel clean and refreshed after a hot flash.